Note

 from sklearn.model_selection import train_test_split

-titanic_url = ('https://raw.githubusercontent.com/amueller/'
+titanic_url = (

 data = pd.read_csv(titanic_url)

-X = data.drop('survived', axis=1)
+X = data.drop("survived", axis=1)

-y = data['survived']
+y = data["survived"]

 # SimpleImputer on string is not available for